dotnet/docs/docs/csharp/quick-starts/branches-and-loops-local.md

 ---
 title: Quick Start - Branches and lops - C# Guide
-description: In this quick start about branches and loops, you'll write C# code to explore the language syntax that supports conditional branches and loops to repeat statements.
+description: In this quick start about branches and loops, you write C# code to explore the language syntax that supports conditional branches and loops to execute statements repeatedly.
 author: billwagner
 ms.author: wiwagn
 ms.date: 10/31/2017